The TALQ consortium has completed the development of a specification of a management software interface for Outdoor Lighting Networks mid-August 2013.

 A device (whether hardware, software or combination thereof) which communicates with the OLNs to remotely configure and operate the OLN’s components.

 What do you consider a Central Management System?

 Think of a Central Management System as an application server providing web or PC based user interface able to manage the lighting infrastructure (e.g. assets, schedules, manual overrides, alarm triggers), and monitor the operating conditions (e.g. burning hours, voltages, failures) and performance reports (maintenance, energy consumption).

 Why is TALQ restricted to an application specification?

 A major obstacle for the outdoor lighting network market to take off is the lack of a single protocol to manage various outdoor lighting networks.
 Because of this, customers such as municipalities, hesitate to invest in new technologies.
 A standard management interface protocol needs to support various kinds of network technologies, be it wired or wireless, to provide customers with as wide a selection of vendors as possible to overcome the fear of being locked-in.

-TALQ Specifications have to satisfy requirements defined in the TALQ Specification Requirements document that captures the minimum requirements of customers, such as municipalities.
+TALQ Specifications have to satisfy requirements defined in TALQ Specification Requirements documents that capture the minimum requirements of customers, such as municipalities.
 The specification has to overcome the current fear of being locked-in to one supplier.
 It includes features of lamp operation (such as dimming control), feedback (such as reporting of lamp status) and configuration (in order to set-up the system).